Schedule 2026

 FREE

-Liquor store and garden center, Cactus Liquors, presents an agave spirit tasting featuring tables of wonderful spirit makers and food provided by TacoNeta of El Paso
+Liquor store and garden center, Cactus Liquors, presents an agave spirit tasting featuring tables of wonderful spirit makers.
+For Saturday’s tasting, El Paso’s Taco Neta will be on hand serving free food!

 4:00 pM - 5:15 PM